 Play to Your Teams’ Strengths

-As a Manager, it’s important for you to realize what the team’s strengths are and play to them.
-If you have data-driven people who like to analyze things before making a decision, don’t make rash decisions.
+As a Manager, it’s important for you to realise what the team’s strengths are and play to them.
+If you have data-driven people who like to analyse things before making a decision, don’t make rash decisions.
 Take the time for everyone on the team to get comfortable with the decision.

 This also extends to your individual team members.
 Put the right team members on the best opportunities.
 Don’t try to force a team member onto a project where you know they won’t do well.
 That will just lower their motivation and productivity.
 Instead, always keep in mind their personal and professional competencies and try to match them with the opportunities at hand.